The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 5. Stay Away From Fuzzy Yarns

 Fuzzy yarns tend to produce fabric that has not got any open spaces.
-Therefore it is not light and breathable fabric which will result in a warmer garment rather than one suitable for summer.
+Therefore it is not a light and breathable fabric which will result in a warmer garment rather than one suitable for summer.

 You might think these yarns are great for summer due to the high content of cotton, do not fall for their trick.